-Sarson ka Saag (Mustard Greens in Butter) is a mix of delicious greens, slowly cooked with mild spices and brown butter to give it an absolutely divine taste.
+Sarson ka Saag – Step by Step Sarson da Saag Recipe is a mix of delicious greens like mustard leaves, spinach, bathua or broccoli, slow cooked with mild spices and brown butter to give it an absolutely divine taste.

 Winter’s in India is the perfect time when you see a variety of fresh fruits n vegetables in the market and there are certain vegetables like Sarson (mustard), Spinach (Palak), Methi (Watercress), which are particularly available in winters.

 It’s a sauteed and creamy mix of sarson leaves (long mustard leaves), spinach and bathua (green Indian leaves) or broccoli.
 All these leaves are blanched, pureed and then cooked in a mix of onion, spices and butter.

 It’s one of the extremely famous winter recipes from the state of Punjab, in Northern India.

 Where it’s popularly known as ‘Sarson Da Saag’ and eaten mostly with ‘Makki ki Roti‘ (Cornmeal Flatbread) with a dollop of fresh white butter on top and a small serving of jaggery to complete the meal.